cncf/communitygroups/README.md

 - The "CNCF Meetup Account" has to be added to your Meetup Group (CNCF staff is managing this account), so please apply via the form above mentioning the Meetup Group URL.
 If you run multiple groups, please apply every time with the new group URL.

-- Once the CNCF account joins your group, you'll need to follow the "Appoint New Leadership Member" steps here: https://help.meetup.com/hc/en-us/articles/360002879411-Managing-a-leadership-team to add cncf-meetup-admin@cncf.io as a co-organizer.
-Please see the sample video on how to do this - https://share.getcloudapp.com/8LujxJ85.
+- Once the CNCF account joins your group, you'll need to follow the "Appoint New Leadership Member" steps here: <https://help.meetup.com/hc/en-us/articles/360002879411-Managing-a-leadership-team> to add cncf-meetup-admin@cncf.io as a co-organizer.
+Please see the sample video on how to do this - <https://share.getcloudapp.com/8LujxJ85>.

 **Please note:**

 - the events sync between Bevy and Meetup is only available to the groups that have already joined the [CNCF Meetup Pro network](https://www.meetup.com/pro/cncf) before July 1st, 2020!
 - To have the events sync with Meetup.com working correctly, please make sure that the "CNCF Meetup Account" is added to your group as a co-organizer!
 If this is not done, Bevy won't be able to create events on Meetup!
 - The steps described above do not migrate the existing users from a Meetup group to the new Community Group.
-This can be done as a one-off manual step by CNCF staff after your application is accepted and processed.
-To migrate users, please file a request to meetups@cncf.io
+More details about this could be found at the FAQ - <https://github.com/cncf/communitygroups/blob/main/FAQ.md#why-cant-you-simply-create-an-account-for-everyone-from-meetup-to-bevy>.

 ## Bevy Training